scottberry/me2me3_slow/README.rst

 Submission scripts
 =========

-Example bash scripts for submitting these compiled functions, looping over various parameter inputs are provided in the ```scripts``` directory.
+Example bash scripts for submitting these compiled functions, and looping over various command-line parameter inputs are provided in the ```scripts``` directory.

 Library functions
 =========